 USBE will collect data to inform evaluation of the interventions through the ESSER-ARP LEA reporting requirements to be released by the U.S. Department of Education.
 Upon release of those reporting guidelines, USBE staff will determine next steps related to impact evaluation.

-All projects will be considered by the Utah State Board of Education in a public meeting for approval.
+All projects were considered by the Utah State Board of Education in the following public meetings where they were discussed and approved: